 You can either apply for consent via planningportal.co.uk or through your local authority.
 An application in England for an extension currently costs £206.

 All alterations to listed buildings, including internal ones, require consent and it is a criminal offence to alter a listed building without this consent.

 With a listed building the planners will always regard the existing property as more important than what you are proposing to add to it.
 Any extension will therefore have to respect the flavour, appearance and historic material used in the construction of the original house.

 Depending on the size of the extension you propose, you might need planning permission as well as listed building consent to make your alterations.

 Local Authority Grants

 Unless your house is in an exceedingly poor state or is listed Grade I or Grade II*, or you are disabled, you are likely to have great difficulty in obtaining a grant for your work.
 However some organisations will offer help to maintain a period property (usually only to bring it to a basic standard of living to avoid demolition), so enquire with your local authority.

-- Submit a Building Notice.
-This is a statement in which you inform the council that you will be complying with the regulations in building your extension and gives the building control department 48 hours notice of your intention to start the work.
-Surveyors will come and inspect the work at various stages and will advise you of any problems.
+- Building Notice: a statement which lets the local authority know that you will be complying with the regulations in building your extension and gives the building control department 48-hours notice of your intention to start the work.
+Building inspectors will inspect the work at various stages and will advise you of any problems

 Getting a warranty for your extension is advisable as it will cover you for things such as structural defects or faulty workmanship.
 Should the worst happen, the builders who did the work will need to return to put right what has gone wrong.